-God has blessed Dr. Shaw’s and Cooka’s work, growing the Clinic from a Sunday school room 25 years ago to a thriving 10,000 square foot medical facility housing close to 30 full and part-time staff and hundreds of volunteers who give their time.
-Lackey Clinic has changed in look and in scope many times in the past 25 years, but it has always remained true to the vision that compelled the Shaws in that church basement two and a half decades ago.
+God has blessed Dr. Shaw’s and Cooka’s work, growing the Clinic from a Sunday school room years ago to a thriving 10,000 square foot medical facility housing close to 30 full and part-time staff and hundreds of volunteers who give their time.
+Lackey Clinic has changed in look and in scope many times over the years, but it has always remained true to the vision that compelled the Shaws in that church basement over two and a half decades ago.

 We honor the vision, mission, and faith of Jim and Cooka Shaw, and celebrate the achievements of all those who’ve given of their time, their charity, and their devotion to help our patients in their times of need.

 There are still thousands of individuals in our community that need our help.
 We continue to follow God’s mission to serve others, and we are determined to make sure those in need always have a place to find superb care, renewed hope, and an uplifted spirit.
 We pray that the story of Lackey Clinic will have many more chapters yet to come.